-Professor Jourdan holds a Bachelor’s degree in Music Education from Southern Illinois University at Carbondale, and a Master’s degree in Music Education from VanderCook College of Music in Chicago.
-He studied conducting with Dr. Charles Menghini of VanderCook, Edward Benyas and Michael Hanes of Southern Illinois University at Carbondale.
-In addition, he studied composition with Dr. Frank Stemper from SIUC and Bill Camphouse, formerly of Kaskaskia College.
+Professor Jourdan holds a Bachelor of Music Education from Southern Illinois University Carbondale and a Master of Music Education from VanderCook College of Music in Chicago.
+He studied conducting with Dr. Charles Menghini of VanderCook, Dr. Edward Benyas and Michael Hanes of Southern Illinois University at Carbondale.
+Also, he studied composition with Dr. Frank Stemper from SIUC and Bill Camphouse, formerly of Kaskaskia College.

 Jourdan is a sought-after clinician and adjudicator sharing his passion for music throughout the southern Illinois region.
 He also serves as a frequent guest conductor for honor and festival bands and works with regional marching bands as a brass instructor, percussion instructor, composer, and drill writer.
 He is a member of the Illinois Music Educators Association, National Association of Music Educators, College Band Directors Association, and the World Association for Symphonic Bands and Ensembles.